timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 #### Add a new Upload Request Effect

-> Effects make heavy-use of `rxjs` concepts and topics.
-If you are new to `rxjs` then I suggest you check out the [official docs](https://rxjs.dev)
+> Effects make heavy-use of `RxJS` concepts and topics.
+If you are new to `RxJS` then I suggest you check out the [official docs](https://rxjs.dev)

 Let's create a new effect in the file named `uploadRequestEffect$`.

 A couple comments about what this effect is going to do:

-* Listen for the `UPLOAD_REQUEST` action and then make calls to the `fileUploadService.uploadFile` service method to initiate the upload process.
+- Listen for the `UPLOAD_REQUEST` action and then make calls to the `fileUploadService.uploadFile` service method to initiate the upload process.

-* Use the [`concatMap`](https://rxjs.dev/api/operators/concatMap) RxJS operator here so that multiple file upload requests are queued up and processed in the order they were dispatched.
+- Use the [`concatMap`](https://rxjs.dev/api/operators/concatMap) RxJS operator here so that multiple file upload requests are queued up and processed in the order they were dispatched.

-* Use the [`takeUntil`](https://rxjs.dev/api/operators/takeUntil) RxJS operator listening for an `UPLOAD_CANCEL` action to be dispatched.
+- Use the [`takeUntil`](https://rxjs.dev/api/operators/takeUntil) RxJS operator listening for an `UPLOAD_CANCEL` action to be dispatched.
 This allows us to **short-circuit** any requests that are in-flight.

-* Use the [`map`](https://rxjs.dev/api/operators/map) RxJS operator to map specific `HttpEvent` responses to dispatch specific `Actions` that we have defined in our `Store`.
+- Use the [`map`](https://rxjs.dev/api/operators/map) RxJS operator to map specific `HttpEvent` responses to dispatch specific `Actions` that we have defined in our `Store`.

-* Use the [`catchError`](https://rxjs.dev/api/operators/catchError) RxJS operator to handle any errors that may be thrown from the `HttpClient`.
+- Use the [`catchError`](https://rxjs.dev/api/operators/catchError) RxJS operator to handle any errors that may be thrown from the `HttpClient`.

 The effect will look something like this: